JbrooksGit/python-joins/README.md

 # python-joins
-its really just sql inner join with some extra data cleaning in python using the pandas package.
+code for work. its really just sql inner join with some extra data cleaning in python using the pandas package.